nevans/d_heap/README.md

 Moving the sift-up and sift-down code into C helps some.
 But much more helpful is optimizing the comparison of numeric scores, so `a <=> b` never needs to be called.
 I'm hopeful that MJIT will eventually obsolete this C-extension.
-JRuby or TruffleRuby may already run the pure ruby version at high speed.
-This can be hotspot code, and the basic ruby implementation should perform well if not for the high overhead of `<=>`.
+This can be hotspot code, and a basic ruby implementation could perform well if `<=>` had much lower overhead.

 ## Analysis